sophgo/tpu-mq/application/nlp_example/readme.md

-# Sophgo-mq Example with Glue
+# tpu-mq Example with Glue

 We follow the Huggingface [official example][https://github.com/huggingface/transformers/tree/main/examples/pytorch/text-classification] to build the example of Model Quantization Benchmark for text classification task.